TeamConnectr/backend-tech-test/README.md

 Hello, and thank you for taking our tech test and your interest in working with us!

-The Connectr platform supports users to find great employers, and to improve there skills and advance there careers.
+The Connectr platform supports users to find great employers, and to improve their skills and advance their careers.
 We do this through connecting users with the best possible mentors, content, quiz-style self assesment and personalisation.
 We have big plans for Connectr and an ambitious product roadmap for the future.

 This test is designed to assess the skills we use everyday.